Using multiple satisfaction metrics

 Customer Satisfaction Score (CSAT)

 In every interaction:Ask customers for feedback at the bottom of every email.
 Act quickly to turn a conversation around, when it starts to derail.
 You can simply copy CSAT code and insert it into your help desk signature.
 This way your customers will be able to rate your company each time you interact with them.
 Below is an example of CSAT signature and pushed note with collected feedback in help desk - Front in this case.

 in your content: Stop guessing what your customers like and dislike.
 Ask them for a feedback via one-click branded customer satisfaction (CSAT) survey.
-You can place it in a blog post, newsletter, knowledge base or your website.
-Below is an example of CSAT survey incorporated into newsletter - MailChimp in this case.
+You can place it in a blog post, newsletter, knowledge base, or your website.
+Below is an example of CSAT survey incorporated into the newsletter - MailChimp in this case.

 Customer Effort Score (CES)